openqasm/openqasm/source/language/types.rst

 ..........................

 Physical qubits, by definition, reference particular hardware qubits.
 Circuit equivalence does not hold over permutations of physical qubit labels.
-Thus, physical qubits cannot be remapped by a compiler or hardware provider without opt-in from the programmer.
+Thus, physical qubits should not be remapped by a compiler or hardware provider without opt-in from the programmer.

 Note that while physical circuits require physical qubits, the converse need not be true.
 A circuit